lenra-io/docs/src/markdown/getting-started.md

 ## How to start a new Lenra project

 It is very easy to start a new Lenra project.
 The most important thing for you is to choose your favorite programming language with which you will be developing your application.
-For the moment we only provide node and rust but much more will come in the future.

-The next step is to choose a template that will be used as a starting point for your application.
-We currently made two templates, one for Rust and one for Node, you can chose any one of them according to your language preference.
+Choose one in [the template list](https://github.com/orgs/lenra-io/repositories?q=&type=template&language=&sort=stargazers) that will be used as a starting point for your application.

 You then need to run the following command using the Lenra CLI to create your new project using the template of your choice.